Home >> China Attractions >> Tibet >> Tibet Travel Permits

 Closed Regions of Tibet

-At the present, you have to apply for a Travel Permit if you are planning to visit the following places:
+At present, you have to apply for a Travel Permit if you are planning to visit the following places:

 1. Tsetang: Samye Monastery, Tomb of Tibetan King, Changdruk Temple, Yumbulakhang